iotaledger/iota-wiki/docs/participate/support-the-network/node-software.md

 Wasp is a node software developed by the IOTA Foundation to run the IOTA Smart Contract Protocol (ISCP in short) on top of the IOTA Tangle.

 Wasp is still a work in progress and is purely for development and testing purposes.
-It runs in combination with Goshimmer Nodes on the IOTA 2.0 Devnet.
+It runs in combination with GoShimmer Nodes on the IOTA 2.0 DevNet.

 The full documentation for WASP Smartcontract Nodes can be found here: